Bélmez Faces: 2014 forensic analysis

 In 2014, investigative journalism TV show Cuarto Milenio, presented by Iker Jiménez, carried out a technical analysis to discover a possible hoax.
 The research was realized by José Javier Gracenea, doctor in chemical engineering and general manager of Medco, and Luis Alamancos, forensic criminalist, chairman of Gabinete Pericial Inpeval and director of the Spanish Institute of Applied Criminalistics, later awarded with the European Police Cross of Honor.

 After extracting samples from the faces under the house owner's permission, Gracenea proceeded to analyze them and concluded that the images "weren't made with paint" and "according to scientific knowledge and techniques employed in the analysis, there is no external manipulation or elements" in the faces.
 Alamancos then attempted to reproduce similar images through the variety of methods considered valid in previous investigations, including but not limited to concrete solvents, hydrochloric acid and silver nitrate.
 He declared failure in his attempt to replicate the faces, concluding "the words summarizing [his] opinion are absolute bewilderment."

 "New" Bélmez faces

-María Gómez, the purported psychic that allegedly produced the appearances, died in February 2004 at the age of 85.
-After her death the popular psychic researcher Pedro Amorós tried to "discover" more thoughtographic appearances in Gómez's house.
+María Gómez Cámara, the purported psychic that allegedly produced the appearances, died in February 2004 at the age of 85.
+After her death the popular psychic researcher Pedro Amorós tried to "discover" more thoughtographic appearances in María's house.
 A new wave of Bélmez faces thus took place.
 However, Amorós' claims have been debunked in the Spanish media.
-In November 2004 the newspaper El Mundo published the article "New Belmez Faces Faked by 'Ghostbusters' and Municipal Government."
+In November 2004 the newspaper El Mundo published the article "New Bélmez Faces Faked by 'Ghostbusters' and Municipal Government."

-In May 2007, journalist Javier Cavanilles and investigator Francisco Máñez published a book called Los Caras de Bélmez, which has the double meaning of "The Faces of Bélmez" and "The Scoundrels of Bélmez", where they explain the history of the scam and pointed to María's son, Diego Pereira, as author of the mysterious paintings.
+In May 2007, journalist Javier Cavanilles and investigator Francisco Máñez published the book Los Caras de Bélmez ("The Scoundrels of Bélmez"), where they explain the history of the scam and pointed to María's son, Diego Pereira, as author of the mysterious paintings.